cdsittampalam/documentation/docs/Fund Administration.md

 When Fund One is created, there is a single deposit address that is automatically assigned to receive money.
 When used, a fund can have multiple withdrawal addresses.

-1. Click on the Asset icon under Fund One.
-This allows you to enter the Asset view.
+1. Click on details of the asset under the Fund One entry.

 ![address](/doc-images/hldin.png)